MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

     >Any non-invited user (with a proper role - Global, Security, Compliance Admin), can invite other users to Cloud App Security.

  ![manage admin access](./media/manage-admin-access.png "manage admin access")

+**To override admin permissions:**

+If you want to override an administrator's permission from Azure Active Directory or Office 365, you can do so by manually adding the user to Cloud App Security and assigning the user a role.
+For example, if you want to assign Stephanie, who is a Security reader in Azure Active Directory to have Full access in Cloud App Security, you can add her manually to Cloud App Security and assign her Full access to override her role and allow her the desired permissions in Cloud App Security.

 ##  <a name="Adminsettings"></a> Customize your admin settings
 To set up your preferences as an admin of Cloud App Security, click your name in the portal menu bar, and select **User settings** to set the following: